 Accesses a slot value from a structure.
+This is generalized and can be used with setf.

-(get-slot-value foo-ptr 'foo-structure 'field-name)
+''' (get-slot-value foo-ptr 'foo-structure 'field-name) (setf (get-slot-value foo-ptr 'foo-structure 'field-name) 10) '''

 get-slot-pointer -- Retrieves a pointer from a slot of a structure.